-The new Playlist for Life Charity aims to make it possible for every person with dementia - whether in their own home or in a care setting - to have access to a playlist of personally meaningful music from their past life, delivered via an iPod.
+The Playlist for Life charity, founded by Sally Magnusson aims to make it possible for every person with dementia - whether in their own home or in a care setting - to have access to a playlist of personally meaningful music from their past life, delivered via an iPod.
 There is mounting evidence that if people with dementia are offered frequent access to the music in which their past experience and memories are embedded, it can improve their present mood, their awareness, their ability to understand and think and their sense of identity and independence.